Connie-Liang/No-Ticket-Today/README.md

 ## Interesting Observations:

-I noticed that while my model correctly predicted the front, side, multiple PE vehicles in an image, and even a partial part of a PE very well, it seemed to be having more trouble with the back part of the vehicle.
+I noticed that while my model correctly predicted the front, side, multiple PE vehicles in an image, and even a partial view of a PE very well, it seemed to be having more trouble with the back part of the vehicle.
 More specifically, it had trouble differentiating between the back of a PE vehicle vs. the back of a regular car, so while the model typically still labeled the PE vehicle, it would also at times incorrectly label the back of a regular car as a PE vehicle:

 <img src="https://raw.githubusercontent.com/Connie-Liang/No-Ticket-Today/main/image_examples/step4_mistake.png">
 <img src="https://raw.githubusercontent.com/Connie-Liang/No-Ticket-Today/main/image_examples/step4_mistake2.png">